PPI Calculator (Pixels Per Inch)

-This PPI calculator (pixels per inch calculator) finds the resolution of your display basing on its dimensions and the pixel count.
-Read on to learn what is the definition of pixel density, how to calculate PPI and how to categorize resolution basing on PPI.
-Make sure to take a look at our px to em calculator, too!
+This PPI calculator (pixels per inch calculator) finds the resolution of your display based on its dimensions and the pixel count.
+In this text, we will teach you what is PPI and explore the differences between PPI vs. DPI through the DPI definition.
+Also, you can find some comments on the dot pitch definition and its decline in usage.
+Of course, this is a calculator, so we'll show you how to calculate PPI and how to categorize resolution based on PPI.

-You can calculate PPI in multiple ways.
-The most common one is to calculate it from the diagonal screen size (in inches or cm) and the amount of pixels along the vertical and horizontal edge of the display.
+Now that we've established what is PPI and reviewed the PPI definition, let's see how you can calculate PPI.
+The most common one is to calculate it from the diagonal screen size (in inches or cm) and the number of pixels along the vertical and horizontal edges of the display.

 First, you need to calculate the number of pixels that fit on the diagonal: